-Colorectal cancers originate in the colon or rectum and the two cancers have a lot in common with the exception of some differences in treatment.
-These cancers are unique in that they virtually always start as a polyp.
+Colorectal cancers originate in the colon or rectum and the two cancers have a lot in common with the exception of some differences in cancer treatment.
+Colon and rectal cancers are unique in that they virtually always start as a polyp.
 The non-cancerous polyp changes as years go by, becoming pre-malignant then malignant.

 Often times the symptoms of colorectal cancers indicate other conditions such as an infection, irritable bowel syndrome, or hemorrhoids.
-Colorectal cancers can cause the following symptoms:
+Colorectal cancers symptoms can include the following:

 - Rectal bleeding or blood in the stool

 - Unexplained weight loss

 Researchers know that several factors can increase a person’s risk of developing colorectal cancer, but they aren’t sure how these risks might directly cause colorectal cancer.
 Risk factors for colon and rectal cancer include:

 - Age (your chances of developing cancer increase as you get older)

 People with a personal history of colon health, inflammatory bowel diseases, family history, familial adenomatous polyposis (FAP), hereditary non-polyposis colon cancer (HNPCC), Turcot syndrome, Peutz-Jeghers syndrome, and MUTYH-associated polyposis are also at an increased risk.

 In addition to these risk factors, there are some lifestyle factors that you can change to decrease your risk:

 - Improve your diet: Diets high in fat, red meat, processed meat, fried foods might increase your risk for developing colorectal cancer